EvanZhouDev/cubecode/README.md

 This enables interesting functionality like being able to share a state of a cube with just a (relatively) short number, being able to store a secret message with ASCII on a single 3x3, and even being able to store larger pieces of data on multiple 3x3s.

+## Watch How it was Made

+> Do you think you know Rubik's cubes well?
+Up for a challenge? **Decode** the Rubik's cube shown in the video at the start and put it into the [Secret Page](https://cubecode.vercel.app/secret) to unlock a secret message from me!

+A basic overview of CubeCode and some interesting usecases are documented in the [YouTube video](https://www.youtube.com/watch?v=l9ZStTs914k).
+Check it out!

 ## Try it Out

 > You don't need to know how to solve a Rubik's cube to use the CubeCode demo!
 Interactive tutorials and a built-in solver will help you use it without any prior knowledge.